 18. There are no specific life-history parameters for D. eleginoides in the French EEZ.
 However, the metapopulation of the Indian Ocean sector has been validated by Appleyard et al. (2004) and thus it is likely that the parameters used in the stock assessment for Heard Island, such as growth rate and natural mortality, would be valid for the stock in Subarea 58.6.
-Age-specific data from Crozet otoliths sampling will be available in the near future.
+Age-specific data from Crozet otolith sampling are available since 2015.